Sports Field Planning & Construction Scheduling Process

 - Material Selection: Sod Versus Seed Establishment & Maintenance (7:43)

 Clay Schneckloth (0:19)

-We’re going to talk a little bit more on some public projects, but dealing mostly with cities and schools.
+We’re going to talk a little bit more about some public projects, but dealing mostly with cities and schools.
 When we’re dealing with sports field construction—baseball, softball, football, soccer, tennis, track—when I say field, it could be a reference to any one of these items.
-A lot of times, these projects are a one-season construction type project.
+A lot of times, these projects are one-season construction-type projects.
 We’re working with the city where there’s a rec program, where we’re looking to maybe put a tennis court, baseball, or softball field into their city to expand their recreation program.
 With schools, we’re looking to expand their athletic programs.
 Maybe they have an existing baseball field that they like to renovate or maybe a new football field completely.

 I’ll hit on the school portion of it here first.
 Most of it’s the athletic directors or school boards; they know they want a new field or to renovate an existing one, then we just start the timing discussions with them.
 One of the big questions that we want to bring up and ask is, “When do they want to play on this field?”
-When we’re talking with the athletic directors or school boards it’s, “Hey, we want a new baseball field and we want to have it out there next spring to play on.”
-There’s a lot of things that go into it to be able to make it happen by that next spring, and we’ll try and go over a couple of those items here.
+When we’re talking with the athletic directors or school boards, it’s “Hey, we want a new baseball field, and we want to have it out there next spring to play on.”
+There are a lot of things that go into it to be able to make it happen by that next spring, and we’ll try and go over a couple of those items here.

 A sample schedule might be as follows:

 - Design – August, September, October, November

 - Geotechnical – To be completed in the fall, before winter

 - Bid Opening – January

 What’s the difference between renovating an existing field or a facility and building a new one?